FreeRADIUS/freeradius-server/doc/README.md

 familiarity with them.

-Administrators who have version 3 and wish to upgrade to version 4 should read the [upgrading](upgrade/) documentatin.
+Administrators who have version 3 and wish to upgrade to version 4 should read the [upgrading](upgrade/) documentation.
 That section explains the differences between the two versions, and how an existing configuration can be reproduced in the latest release.
+We do _not_ recommend using version 3 configuration files with version 4.
+The server does not have compatible files across a major version upgrade.

-A detailed [Unlang Reference](unlang/) guide is also available.
+A detailed [unlang](unlang/) reference guide is also available.
 This section describes the syntax and functionality of the keywords, data types, etc. used in the "unlang" processing language.